 In addition, Entertainment Weekly has also confirmed Captain America: Civil War's Alfre Woodard will be joining as Sarabi, Mufasa's wife and Simba's mother.

 The film is set to release in United States theatres on 19 July 2019.
-Channel24 outh Africa's Caster Semenya brought her glittering season to an end by smashing the world record in the rarely-run 600 m.
+Channel24 said Le Clos.